Polanas/ECS/README.md

 An Entity Component System library based on [RelECS](https://github.com/Byteron/RelEcs), with major inspiration from [ecslite](https://github.com/Leopotam/ecs) and [flecs](https://github.com/SanderMertens/flecs).

-Main features:
-* Heavy support of relationships
-* User-friendly API
-* Support of injection, system groups, prefabs and events

-> Note: don't forget to build in RELEASE when you don't need additional checks and helpful exceptions.
+> Note: don't forget to build in RELEASE if you don't need additional checks and helpful exceptions.

 ## Usage overview
 ### World
-A world stores entites, components, filters, etc.
+A world stores all the data related to the ECS, including entites, their components, etc.
 > Note: multiple worlds are not supported as for now.
 ```cs
 //creating a world